 If the package won't be imported in your project, import it via Import Custom package.

 In order to be able to use the script you should add bones to the elements that you want to move unless you already have a model with armature with these bones.
-Open or import the model into Blender and add the bones.
+Open or import the model into Blender and add the bones and then weight paint the respective parts of the model.
 (Note that the number of dynamic bones shouldn't be too big since it will use your CPU to make them move and it's very demanding on it.
 VRChat limits the number of Dynamic Bones to 32 and Colliders to 8.
 So keep it simple.)

 In my model's case I want hair, breast and skirt bones.
 A good thing to do is parent the bones so you can then apply one Dynamic Bones script to each parent bone to move all the children.
 This is not necessary in theory but you would have to exclude the bones in Unity and you can end up with unexpected results as well.

 To parent the bones click on the armature and choose Edit mode.
-Create a root bone for the group of bones you want to use with the dynamic bone script.
-For example I use head bone for hair bones.
-Duplicate the bone (shift+D or you can right click the bone and click Duplicate and then click to set the bone at the place where you duplicated it).
-Then select all the parent bones of the bones you want to use with the dynamic bone script.
+Select all the parent bones of the bones you want to use with the dynamic bone script.
 Select the root bone last and then right-click it again.
 Choose Parent -> Make and then choose Keep Offset.
-This will move all the selected bones and their children under the root bone you created while keeping them placed where they were.
+This will move all the selected bones and their children under the root bone you chose while keeping them placed where they were.
 Do this for all the other group of bones (skirt, breasts etc.).

 Now drag the root bone to the component's Root field.
 This alone will make the dynamic bones move but in order to get a good results you will have to play a bit with the values below.
 Update Rate should stay 60 since more will be cut down to 60 and lower rate will make the animations look trash.
 Damping, Elasticity, Stiffness, Inert, Radius are the values you can fiddle with.
 I suggest clicking on Play and try what the values actually do.
 Hair will have different values than clothes or ears for example.
 You want hair to move around quite fast and quite a lot while clothes won't move that much and ears are usually pretty stiff.
 For each value you can use a distribution curve which adds even more realistic feel to the avatar.
 Just click on the gray field next to Distrib and choose or draw the curve you want.
 When you are satisfied with the values you can click on the cogged wheel and choose 'Copy Component'.
 Then click on Play again to stop the mode and then navigate to the Dynamic Bone component.
 There you can click on the cogged wheel again and click on Paste Component Values.